Modeling the diffusion-erosion crossover dynamics in drug release: Results and discussion

 and compare it to the drug fraction inside the device {\it by assuming} that it can be approximated by the Weibull distribution function in Eq.~(\ref{eq:weibull}),

-Although the membrane kinetics is decoupled from the drug diffusion, both mechanisms are acting together in a non-trivial way to generate the final drug release profile.
-Under the condition that both mechanisms are contributing in a proportional way to the system dynamics, such that $\frac{\lambda_m}{\lambda_N}=1$, one finds

-which holds true only if $b=1$ and $\tau = M_0/\kappa$, implying that in the crossover region the drug release is described by an exponential decay.
-This is in accordance with the experimental classification scheme discussed above~\cite{papadopoulou2006}, and it is investigated with more numerical detail in Fig.~\ref{fig2}, which presents the Weibull release parameter $b$ for a capsule with size $L=200$ by varying $\kappa$ from $0.01$ to $1.00$.
-In this figure, presented in log-log scale, two different behaviors seem to occur for data below and above $\kappa_c \approx 0.1$ pores/(MC steps).
-In both cases data are well adjusted by power law scaling relations, but with different coefficients.
-For $\kappa < \kappa_c$ one can adjust $b$ data to:
+Although the membrane kinetics is decoupled from the drug diffusion, both mechanisms are acting together in a non trivial way to generate the final drug release profile.
+Under the condition that both mechanisms are contributing in a proportional way to the system dynamics (\textit{crossover}), we shall have a very special case, such that the ratio $\frac{\lambda_M(t)}{\lambda_N(t)}$ is constant and equal to one, which holds true only if $b=1$ and $\tau = M_0/k$, implying that in the crossover region, the drug release is described by an exponential decay.
+This is in accordance with the experimental classification scheme discussed above~\cite{papadopoulou2006} and it is investigated with more numerical detail in Fig.~\ref{fig2}, which presents the Weibull release parameter $b$ for a capsule with size $L=200$ by varying $\kappa$ from $0.01$ to $1.00$.
+In this figure, presented in log-log scale, two different behaviors seem to occur for the data below and above $\kappa_c \approx 0.1$.
+In both cases the data are well adjusted by power law scaling relations, but with different coefficients.
+For $\kappa < \kappa_c$, one can adjust $b$ data to: $b = b_0\kappa^{-\delta}$, while in the other limit, $\kappa > \kappa_c$, it can be adjusted to: $b = b_1\kappa^{-\nu}$, where $b_0$, $b_1$, $\nu$, and $\delta$ are adjustable parameters\footnote{Adjusted parameters are equal to $b_0 = 0.6924\pm0.0006$, $\delta = 0.120\pm0.003$, $b_1 = 0.778\pm0.002$ e $\nu = 0.069\pm0.001$.}.
+It is important to mention that these scaling relations only allow us to find the crossover, when both are equal (see in Fig.~\ref{fig2}), which means: